ryanbateman/temp-check/README.md

   - Minimise required (or even possible) interactions with the service.
   - Use simple language and clear instructions in all messages.
 Keep it short.
 - Store no data, at all, whenever possible.
   - Store no phone numbers!
   - If it _must_ store data, the data should be deleted as soon as possible.
   - If the data _has to_ be stored, it must be stored in as low fidelity as possible.
+(The service currently  stores the last few digits of the sender's number.)

 # Tech
 ## Key architectural decisions